maryvilledev/skilldirectoryui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Below you will find some information on how to perform common tasks.<br>
+You can find some great info on how to perform common tasks [here]([here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## To Run Locally
 ```bash